 Site-specific analysis would be required prior to the approval of any ground disturbance proposal on the leases.
-The company must adopt a spill prevention plan and storm water control plan to control any potential pollutants from reaching the surface water with in the field office, (for example, Brush Creek, the White River and the Green River) at the site specific APD stage.
+The company must adopt a spill prevention plan and storm water control plan to control any potential pollutants from reaching the surface water with in the field office, (for example, Brush Creek, the White River and the Green River) at the site specific APD stage (see Section 2.2.1 of the EA).